 Custodial services must be provided for all secondary schools.
-A secondary school shall employ at least one full-time custodian who is experienced and has been trained or is being trained for such work.
+A secondary school shall employ at least one full-time custodian.
 Additional full and/or part-time custodial personnel shall be provided to help keep the school plant and school grounds safe, clean, and attractive.
 Custodial services shall be available at all times during the normal school day.